tinybirdco/clickhouse_knowledge_base/knowledge-base/docs/performance/single_row_join.md

 ) USING _pk
 ```

-However, using a CROSS JOIN to create a cartesian product can be about 10% more efficient than the hash merge above.
+Using a CROSS JOIN in this case can create a cartesian product that is about 10% more efficient than the hash merge above.

-Note that the below example uses an alternative syntax for a CROSS JOIN, by supplying multiple data sources in the FROM clause.
+Here's an example that uses an alternative syntax for a CROSS JOIN, supplying multiple data sources in the FROM clause.

 ```sql
 SELECT 1 pk, n1, n2, n3, n4, n5, n6, u1, u2, u3, u4, u5, u6 FROM